springfall2008/batpred/README.md

 ```
 calculate_best_discharge - True        # Enable discharge calculation
 calculate_discharge_first - True       # Give priority to discharge when it's profitable
+combine_charge_slots - True            # Keep one big charge slot
 combine_discharge_slots - True         # As these rates have fixed longer periods then a single slot is fine
 set_discharge_window - True            # Allow the tool to control the discharge slots
 metric_min_improvement - 0             # Charge less if it's cost neutral
 metric_min_improvement_discharge - 0.1 # Make sure discharge only happens if it makes a profit
 rate_high_threshold: 1.2               # Rates at least 20% above the average count as export slots
+predbat_metric_battery_cycle - ?       # You can set this to maybe 2-5p if you want to avoid cycling the battery too much
+predbat_set_discharge_freeze - True    # Allow Predbat to hold the current battery level rather than just discharge
 ```

 ### Half hourly variable rates (e.g. Octopus Agile)